 Whenever you send or receive an email, you must connect through the Internet to an email service provider/email server.
 The reality is most email service providers do not implement any security measures or privacy protection, whatsoever.
-This means everything you send to or receive from your email service provider is unsecure.
+As a result, everything you send to or receive from your email service provider is not secure.
 This includes sensitive information such as your username, password, email messages, and shared file attachments.

-As a healthcare provider, how can you preserve the integrity of this confidential information?
+As a healthcare provider, you must implement proper safeguards in your email to secure Protected Health Information (PHI).
+How can you preserve the integrity of this confidential information?
 Data encryption is one the best security practices to safeguard data that is meant to be kept private.

 Is your Confidential Data Secure?